-- (a) To deal with findings of maladministration (on receipt of a report from the relevant Scrutiny Committee or the Monitoring Officer following a report by the Local Government and Social Care Ombudsman); - (b) to determine the action to be taken on reports by the Monitoring Officer or the Chief Finance Officer (including Section 5 and Section 114 reports); - (c) To consider reports concerning the dismissal of the Head of Paid Service, Monitoring Officer or Chief Finance Officer pursuant to the procedures set out in the Local Authorities (Standing Orders) (England) (Amendment) Regulations 2015; - (d) To determine matters within the Council's powers and responsibilities relating to local elections; - (e) To review matters relating to electoral and administrative arrangements and to determine the Council's response to any consultations or proposals by the Local Government Boundary Commission for England relating to the Borough.
+- (a) To deal with findings of maladministration (on receipt of a report from the relevant Scrutiny Committee or the Monitoring Officer following a report by the Local Government and Social Care Ombudsman); - (b) to determine the action to be taken on reports by the Monitoring Officer or the Chief Finance Officer (including Section 5 and Section 114 reports); - (c) To consider reports concerning the appointment of the Head of Paid Service, or dismissal of the Head of Paid Service, Monitoring Officer or Chief Finance Officer pursuant to the procedures set out in the Local Authorities (Standing Orders) (England) (Amendment) Regulations 2015; - (d) Confirming the appointment of Independent Person(s) in connection with Councillor conduct and Statutory Officer discipline. - (e) To determine matters within the Council's powers and responsibilities relating to local elections; - (f) To review matters relating to electoral and administrative arrangements and to determine the Council's response to any consultations or proposals by the Local Government Boundary Commission for England relating to the Borough. - (g) To make an order giving effect to the recommendations made in a Community Governance Review and other Parish Council functions that are not otherwise delegated.